FSharpFriends/FSharpFriendlyDotNet/Readme.md

 # F# friendly .Net

-This project aims to make the interactions with .Net types from F# friendlier.
+Making interaction with the .Net Api feel much more natural and friendlier for the eye.

 ## Raison d'être
-As a recent convert from C# to F#, I can't help but feel a bit dirty whenever I have to do things that are clearly non-functional.
+As a recent "convert" from C# to F#, I can't help but feel a bit dirty whenever I have to do things that are clearly non-functional.
 For example, turning an `int` into a `string` I can either call the `.ToString()` method, or use the more verbose `sprintf "%i" i`.

 Or how about deleting a folder of the hard drive?
 Then I have to issue a `Directory.Delete(name, false)`.
 Why do I need to type those parentheseses?
 And by the way, what is the meaning of that `false`?